-- Create a data disk and mount the disk to the node for which you want to expand the
+- Create a data disk and mount it to the node for which you want to expand the disk.

-- Log on to the Elastic Compute Service (ECS) console and create the required cloud disk.
+- Log on to the Elastic Compute Service (ECS) console and create the required disk.

 - In the left-side navigation pane, click Instances.

-- On the Instances page, click the ID of the ECS instance that you want to manage to go to the Instance Details page.
+- On the Instances page, click the ID of the ECS instance that you want to manage.
+Then, you are directed to the Instance Details page.

-- On the Disks page, click Attach Disk.
+- On the Instance Details page, click the Cloud Disk tab.

-- In the dialog box that appears, select the created disk from the Target Disk drop-down list.
+- In the dialog box that appears, select a disk from the Target Disk drop-down list.
 Click OK.

 - Click Attach to attach the disk to the specified ECS instance, and record the mount point